batiste/meta-parser-generator/README.md

 const grammar = {
   // START is the convention keyword for the entry point of the grammar 'START': [
-    // necessary to accept the firt line to not be a newline ['MATH', 'LINE*', 'EOS'], // EOS is the End Of Stream token, added automatically by the tokenizer
+    // necessary to accept the first line be MATH ['MATH', 'LINE*', 'EOS'], // EOS is the End Of Stream token, added automatically by the tokenizer
     // * is the repeating modifier {0,∞}.
 Better than recursion as it does not use the call stack ['LINE*', 'EOS'],
   ],
   'LINE': [
-    ['newline', 'MATH'],
+    // we define a line as always starting with a newline ['newline', 'MATH'],
     ['newline'],
   ],